ibm-cloud-docs/appid/instances.md

 # Managing service instances
 {: #service-instance-management}

 There are times when you might need to have more than one instance of {{site.data.keyword.appid_short_notm}} or migrate to a new instance.
-You might need to have an instance of {{site.data.keyword.appid_short_notm}} in multiple regions or different versions for different types of users.
+You might need to have an instance of {{site.data.keyword.appid_short_notm}}in multiple regions or different versions for different types of users.
 No problem!
 You can easily export your identity provider configuration.
 {: shortdesc}